 It may be corporate salesmanship, rather than a clear understanding of how the mind works, that convinces us of the superior efficacy of technology in teaching.
 We might also remember that the potentially liberating technology of computers and hypertext are actually only available to a tiny minority of the planet, and most of that minority does not have any serious need of “liberation.”

 There are other difficulties to consider as well.
 Previously I noted that GUIDE writing software is no longer available.
 GUIDE’s lack of availability points out a critical problem in using technology for teaching: ongoing obsolescence.
 Learning new software is often a time-consuming and arduous experience that would be of greater worth if we did not have to waste time to re-learn everything when software is made obsolete by new versions, new trends or competing products.
 The same is true for hardware.
 This creates a tremendous amount of waste in tight school budgets.
 Additionally, many times the differences between versions of a product are relatively minor in comparison to the additional funding and time they require.
 Time, for most teachers, is in such short supply that it seems valid to question this aspect of using technology to teach.
 At the very least, the issue of ongoing obsolescence should encourage more funding for ongoing teacher training in technology and incentives or compensation for attendance.
+Finally, let us not forget the fragility and vulnerability of technology.
+Worms and viruses prowl the Web looking for programs to destroy and information to compromise.
+The massive blackouts that occurred recently in the northeastern US and Italy remind us that our wonderful machines can be rendered useless in a moment and that we might want to be prepared with a paper-text backup if not an alternative energy supply.
+Until we create a less vulnerable technology, human error, lightning and other natural disasters will continue to disrupt and destroy.

 Closing Remarks

 Miranda reflects my ambivalence and my ambition.
 My hypertext might be little more than fragile, if flashy edu-tainment for the educated elite, but I hope not.
 I think hypertext is well worth exploring for reasons cited above, but I also want to keep technology in perspective.
 I want to stay aware of the context of its creation and promotion.
 I wish to keep alert to how it shapes our lives and to keep my options open in this regard.
 I enjoy working with hypertext for the multiple intellectual challenges it presents and I look forward to using it in my teaching to see if hypertext really does confirm post-structuralist theory and empower students as writers.
 At a minimum, by writing with Miranda, my students will increase their knowledge in a variety of subjects while strengthening their critical and metacognitive skills.
 This is all I can ask without exercising too much control.
-However, I have a hunch that some of the brighter students will begin to ask questions about the perennial problems of human behavior highlighted in Huxley’s novel and how they might be better solved than they were in Brave New World
+However, I have a hunch that some of the brighter students will begin to ask questions about the perennial problems of human behavior highlighted in Huxley’s novel and how they might be better solved than they were in Brave New World.
+New technologies can be wonderfully empowering, but they need to be kept in perspective.
+Considering the amount of frivolous material on the Web

 (spam, porn, fan sites, pop-up ads) and the often trivial applications of our most powerful inventions, we might also remember Thoreau’s observations about new technology from Walden: